Random Laplacian Features for Learning with Hyperbolic Space: Abstract

 \section{Abstract}

-Due to its geometric properties, hyperbolic space can support high-fidelity embeddings of tree- and graph-structured data.
-As a result, various hyperbolic networks have been developed which outperform Euclidean networks on many tasks: e.g. hyperbolic graph convolutional networks (GCN) can outperform vanilla GCN on some graph learning tasks.
-However, most existing hyperbolic networks are complicated, computationally expensive, and numerically unstable---and they cannot scale to large graphs due to these shortcomings.
-With more and more hyperbolic networks proposed, it is becoming less and less clear what key component is necessary to make the model behave.
-In this paper, we propose HyLa, a simple and minimal approach to using hyperbolic space in networks: HyLa maps once from a hyperbolic-space embedding to Euclidean space via the eigenfunctions of the Laplacian operator in the hyperbolic space.
-We evaluate HyLa on graph learning tasks including node classification and text classification, where HyLa can be used together with any graph neural networks.
-When used with a linear model, HyLa shows significant improvements over hyperbolic networks and other baselines.
+Due to its geometric properties, hyperbolic space can support high-fidelity embeddings of tree- and graph-structured data, upon which various hyperbolic networks have been developed.
+Existing hyperbolic networks encode geometric priors not only for the input, but also at every layer of the network.
+This approach involves repeatedly mapping to and from hyperbolic space, which makes these networks complicated to implement, computationally expensive to scale, and numerically unstable to train.
+In this paper, we propose a simpler approach: learn a hyperbolic embedding of the input, then map once from it to Euclidean space using a mapping that encodes geometric priors by respecting the isometries of hyperbolic space, and finish with a standard Euclidean network.
+The key insight is to use a random feature mapping via the eigenfunctions of the Laplace operator, which we show can approximate any isometry-invariant kernel on hyperbolic space.
+Our method can be used together with any graph neural networks: using even a linear graph model yields significant improvements in both efficiency and performance over other hyperbolic baselines in both transductive and inductive tasks.